Franz Conrad von Hötzendorf: Planning

 Conrad assumed the war would result in victory in six weeks.
 He assumed it would take Russia 30 days to mobilize its troops, and he assumed his own armies could be operational against Serbia in two weeks.
 When the war started, there were repeated delays, made worse when Conrad radically changed plans in the middle of mobilization.
 Russia did much better than expected, mobilizing two thirds of its army within 18 days, and operating 362 trains a day – compared to 153 trains a day by Austria-Hungary.

 During the July Crisis upon the assassination of Archduke Franz Ferdinand, Conrad was the first proponent of war against the Kingdom of Serbia in response.
 Germany is thought to have requested an immediate invasion of Serbia, but Conrad delayed for over a month.
 Many Army units were on leave to harvest crops and not scheduled to return until 25 July.
 To cancel those leaves would disrupt the harvest and the nation's food supply, scramble complex railroad schedules, alert Europe to Vienna's plans, and give the opposition time to mobilize.
-Meanwhile, Emperor Franz Joseph went on his long-scheduled three week summer vacation.
+Meanwhile, Emperor Franz Joseph I went on his long-scheduled three week summer vacation.